jarekkopaczewski/Simulated-Annealing-TSP/README.md

 finding the optimal solution but reaching the temperature set by the user.
 </p>

+The algorithm works in an iterative manner.
+Its entire operation is divided into eras, whose length is determined by the user.
+In each era, the search starts from the current global minimum, to which modifications are introduced.
+In this way, the environment of the current solution is checked in order to find a better solution.
+After the end of an era, the probability of benefit of starting the next era from the minimum found is calculated.
+The algorithm can also choose a solution worse than the current global minimum - thanks to this we are able to get out of the local minimum.
+Boltzmann's formula is used to calculate the probability.

+Translated with www.DeepL.com/Translator (free version)

 ## Data structure

 To achieve a delayed effect I used the circular buffer structure which size depends on from the parameters set by the user.